PanosKappos2000/Blitzen/README.md

 Frustum culling and LODs are crucial for performance.
 Switching any of them off tanks performance significantly.
 Occlusion culling is not as functional and gives very little gain.
 Because of this I have to cheat and allow frustum culling to have very low draw distance, reducing objects on the z axis.

+*It has now been tested with even 4'000'000 objects but there are memory allocation validation errors for Vulkan.

 The engine has a default camera than can move and rotate around the scene.
 It has a problem where, when the frame rate approaches 1000 fps, the rotation slows to a crawl becuase of delta time.
 This can be fixed with VSync.

 The engine has been tested on an rtx3060 for both windows and linux.